 Prerequisites to running one or many aponix barrels

-You might also want to check out the key features of the aponix platform.
+You might also want to check out the key features of the aponix platform and the decision process/configuration pages in order to understand how aponix vertical barrels are meant to be assembled and run.

 - … you can use an existing nutrient cycle either using hydroponics (with mineral fertilizer) or aquaponics (using organic fertilizer from fish).
 You need needs liquid nutrients.

 - … you will need a pump (with or without pressure) to power the included irrigation (spray nozzle for aeroponics, sprinkler or for low pressure use our top water buffer for vertical drip irrigation or our Netafim micro adapter) to deliver nutrient solution to the the tops of your aponix barrel units and consequently to the roots of your plants.

 - … you will need a suitable lighting situation for your plants to thrive either using natural sunlight from a greenhouse or artificial plant lighting or also a mix.

 - … please make also sure that all other surrounding conditions for optimal plant growth are adequate.
 Depending on your crop – air flow root temperature, availability of CO2, sufficient aeration in your liquid, shading if necessary and protection from pest etc.

 - … you will need to do the plumbing yourself or with the help of a local expert or experienced grower to return the liquid to your cycle.
 Usually liquid drains at the bottom of your barrels and needs to be diverted to your sump tank or reservoir preferably just by using gravity.
 It might be a good solution if you put pipes and/or your central reservoir below the ground level to keep it cool and out of the way.

 The net density of plants in your cultivation area that can be achieved using our vertical modular barrel is depending on the planned design of your farm.
 Variables: Planned height and arrangement/positioning of the barrel units in your production setup.
 Example:

 This sketch is the basis for this rendering.